This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-• Less sparkly than depicted in listing photos
+• Less sparkly than product images suggest

 Check Latest Price